 This approach identifies the contextual relationship between the various factors, which have a close association with the main goal under consideration.
-It indulges an interpretative approach, which results in the outcomes summing the judgemental inputs governing the relationship between the factors under consideration [60].
+It indulges an interpretative approach, which results in the outcomes summing the judgemental inputs governing the relationship between the factors under consideration (Tyagi et al., 2021).
 This methodology effectively quantifies the contextual relationships between the points, seeding the development of the structural self-interaction matrix (SSIM).